LabMedUK Awards

 The Association for Diagnostics & Laboratory Medicine (ADLM) Transatlantic Lecture was inaugurated in 1998 when the National Meeting was held in Glasgow.
 This was the 50th Anniversary of the founding of the ADLM (previously the AACC).
 The procedure for selecting the Transatlantic Lecture has evolved over this time.

-- The major qualification for the speaker is that he or she is a distinguished, leading clinical scientist from the American Continent.
+- The major qualification for the speaker is that he or she is a leading laboratory medicine clinical scientist or clinician from the American Continent.
 The person will be able to deliver a plenary lecture on a subject usually relevant to one of the themes of the conference.

 -